-The Great American Diesel Epoch (1975 – 1986) included an astonishing array of cars and trucks that are starting to disappear from the streets as well as our memories.
+(first posted 11/26/2012) The Great American Diesel Epoch (1975 – 1986) included an astonishing array of cars and trucks that have mostly disappeared from the streets as well as our memories.
 One of the rarer ones was Dodge’s second (more on the first below) foray into diesels in their light trucks, a dozen years before the big Cummins 6BT finally found a long-term home in them.
 In 1978, Dodge’s partnership with Mitsubishi resulted in the 6DR5 diesel being available in the 1978 (and possibly 1979) D100, D200, and (technically) the B-series van.
-Good luck finding one of those vans.
+There’s still a few of those pickups clattering away, but good luck finding one of those vans.

 At the time, the idea of a diesel Dodge van was rather intriguing to me.
 I should have ordered one, because it might be the only one on the planet.
 Although some 2,835 diesel pickups were known to be built, I can’t find any record of anyone actually owning one of the vans.
 Even finding good info and pics of one of the diesel pickups is hard; these very nice ones are courtesy of Marc Lerner, posted at nissandiesel.dyndns.org.